 "You've got that land in Shelbyville," said Amy.
 "Why don't you plant some trees there?"

 Without making any mention of a Christmas tree farm, Vivek published a classified ad in the Sentinel News, promoting the use of his property for various agricultural purposes.
+A Christmas tree farm was never mentioned.

 Ron Stella, who previously owned and operated a Christmas tree farm in Missouri, had moved to Shelbyville in 1992 and longed to start a farm again.
 He read the ad, called Vivek and floated the crazy question, "Would you have any interest in growing Christmas trees?"
 Vivek's response; "You've got to be kidding!
 Let's meet."